CogStack/gate-nlp-service/README.md

 In the next step, ther Gateway should expose the API compatible with [NLPRP REST API](https://crateanon.readthedocs.io/en/latest/nlp/nlprp.html) and allow for handling multiple NLP services with parallel processing and queueing mechanisms.

+# Building

+The detailed instructions on building individual applications are provided in their respecive package directories.

 # Usage

 For the moment, for the ease of use, please use the individual NLP service wrapper as a standalone service.
 The detailed instructions on it's use are available in `service` directory.